Only primary admins and co-admins with the correct permissions can access this area of the Admin Console.

 - Open your Admin Console.

-- In the left sidebar, click Apps.
+- In the left sidebar, click Integrations.

-- In the top-right corner of the window, click Add App then enter the user authentication application client ID.
+- In the top-right corner of the window, click Add Platform App then enter the user authentication application client ID.

 - Click User Authentication Apps.
 Box displays information about these available apps, including their enablement states.